cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 A global constant `VERSION` is defined, which algorithms are free to use as desired.
 Its value SHALL be `b'vdaf-00'`.

+This document describes algorithms for multi-party computations in which the parties typically communicate over a network.
+Wherever a quantity is defined that must be be transmitted from one party to another, this document prescribes a particular encoding of that quantity as a byte string.

+> OPEN ISSUE: It might be better to not be prescriptive about how quantities are
+> encoded on the wire.
+See issue #58.

 Some common functionalities:

 * `zeros(len: Unsigned) -> Bytes` returns an array of zero bytes.
 The length of